-- One (1) Hard and Electronic Copy of the Final Bridge Geotechnical Engineering Report. for each of the five interstate mainline bridge crossings (two bridge structures per report). - One (1) Hard and Electronic Copy of the Final Roadway Geotechnical Engineering Report to include roadway embankments, retaining walls, culverts, and/or any other roadway structure.
+- One (1) Hard and Electronic Copy of the Final Bridge Geotechnical Engineering Report. - One (1) Hard and Electronic Copy of the Final Roadway Geotechnical Engineering Report to include roadway embankments, retaining walls, culverts, and/or any other roadway structure.

 3.3 Foundation Installation Plan Submittals